A selection of our most frequently asked questions in all areas of our service.

 If your business is the unfortunate victim of a threat or attack, AIS is equipped to assist you with product recovery and safety testing.
 In the event of an incident (subject to it being a foreign body we can detect) we will be able to quickly and confidentially confirm whether your product is safe to go back into the distribution chain.

-Read more in CampdenBRI’s TACCP guide: PAS 96:2017 (Guide to protecting and defending food and drink from deliberate attack).
+Read more in the TACCP guide, sponsored by Defra and the FSA: PAS 96:2017 (Guide to protecting and defending food and drink from deliberate attack)

 We try to help the environment where possible by using a predominantly biomass-fuelled electricity supplier, all packaging material removed during inspection is sent to be recycled and only contaminated or faulty goods are destroyed.